 Cancellation / Delay Procedure

 At the discretion of the President, classes may be cancelled or delayed because of inclement weather conditions or special circumstances.
-The most accurate cancellation and delay information for Central Connecticut State University will be made available on the Storm Phone: (860) 832-3333 and on the Web: http://www.ccsu.edu.
-These services will be updated as conditions warrant.
+The most accurate cancellation and delay information for Central Connecticut State University will be made available on the Storm Phone: (860) 832-3333 and on the Web: //www.ccsu.edu--usually by 6:00 am, or, in the event of a late-breaking storm, as soon as a decision is reached.
+When evening classes are cancelled, this usually includes all classes beginning at 4:30 pm and thereafter.
+If a different cancellation time is required by concerns for changing weather or travel conditions, the University will specify that time.
+Notifications will be updated as conditions warrant.
 The University may also deploy its Emergency Notification System in announcing cancellations, especially in cases of rapidly developing severe weather.

 If the University is forced to close or delay during the final examination period because of storm conditions, this information will also be made available on the Storm Phone and the Web.
 These services will also carry information from the Registrar’s Office once the affected exams are rescheduled.

 The University will also notify the broadcast media of cancellations or delays affecting regular classes or exams.
-WTIC-AM 1080 is the principal radio outlet.
 WFSB-TV 3, WTNH-TV 8 and WVIT-TV 30 are the principal television outlets.
 However, we strongly recommend using the University’s web and Storm Phone (860-832-3333) services for the most accurate information about CCSU's closings or delays.